 Systems used for MPI computing are often high-end computational resources shared by many applications and by many different users.
-Therefore, such systems are usually access controlled environments, i.e., simulations can't be started interactively but must run in batch mode on computational resources which have been selected automatically by a job scheduling system like LSF, SLURM, Univa Grid Engine, Torque, PBSPro, etc. The topic of submitting CST STUDIO SUITE® simulations to a job scheduling systems is covered by FAQ 2944 on the CST support website.
+Therefore, such systems are usually access controlled environments, i.e., simulations can't be started interactively but must run in batch mode on computational resources which have been selected automatically by a job scheduling system like LSF, SLURM, Univa Grid Engine, Torque, PBSPro, etc. The topic of submitting CST STUDIO SUITE[®] simulations to a job scheduling systems is covered in detail by the Cluster Integration Guide available in the CST download area.